josh-collinsworth/joco-sveltekit/src/routes/blog/_posts/build-static-sveltekit-markdown-blog.md

 **Important note: the plugins _must_ go in that order!** `rehypeSlug` adds IDs to our headings, and `rehypeAutolinkHeadings` only works on headings that have IDs.
 (Fun fact: I discovered these two were in the wrong order on _this_ site while writing this, when I suddenly realized it was only half working.)

-With that in place, once again, we'll need to restart our dev server.
+With that in place, restart the dev server.
 Now pop open the inspector and check out an `h2` through `h6` generated from Markdown, and we'll see some additions:

 ![The headings in our blog posts now have links to them, with icon elements inside.](/images/post_images/sveltekit-rehype.png)